Can Large Language Models Address Open-Target Stance Detection?: Result Analysis

 \subsection{Target Generation (TG)}

 As shown in Table \ref{tbl:tg_sd}, both human evaluation (HE) and BTSD indicate that LLMs generate higher-quality targets in explicit cases compared to \texttt{TSE-BestGen}, the best model for generating targets not matched to a predefined list.
 Although \texttt{TSE-mapped} achieves higher HE score in explicit case, its BTSD score is lower.
 This is because \texttt{TSE-mapped} produces either a perfect match (score=1) or a completely unrelated target (score=0) favouring higher HE score (see Appendix \ref{app:human_score_dist}).
-In contrast, LLMs mostly generate targets that are highly or partially related to golden targets, resulting in fewer irrelevant outputs and higher BTSD, despite slightly lower average HE scores.
+In contrast, LLMs mostly generate targets that are highly or partially related to gold targets, resulting in fewer irrelevant outputs and higher BTSD, despite slightly lower average HE scores.

 When the target is not explicitly mentioned, LLMs produce higher-quality targets than both TSE models.
-However, the quality drops for LLMs (TSE as well) compared to explicit cases (as per Table \ref{tbl:tg_sd}), with the best-performing LLM getting the HE score slightly lower than $0.5$ (refers to partially related target) on average.
-A manual inspection of GPT-3.5's 30 incorrect predictions suggests that the lower score in non-explicit cases is due to insufficient context, often resulting from how the TSE test set is constructed.
-The lack of implicit hints or surrounding context leads the model to generate targets based solely on the text provided, causing inaccuracies (see example in Appendix \ref{app:samples_tg}).
+However, the quality drops for LLMs (TSE as well) compared to explicit cases (as per Table \ref{tbl:tg_sd}), with HE scores slightly lower than $0.5$ (refers to partially related target) on average.
+A manual inspection of the lower quality targets suggest that the lower score in non-explicit cases is due to insufficient context of the text.
+The lack of implicit hints or surrounding context leads the model to generate targets based solely on the text provided, causing inaccuracies.
+For instance, for the post \textit{"I mean, this reads to me like anyone who's an alcoholic doesn't go to heaven..."}, GPT-3.5 generated the target \textit{"Sinful behavior and heaven's eligibility"} instead of the correct gold target \textit{"gay rights"}.

 When comparing tested proprietary and open LLMs using BTSD and HE, there is no clear advantage in TG (\textit{i.e.}, not all proprietary models outperform open ones, or vice versa).
-We note that GPT-4o consistently produces targets of equal or higher quality than other tested models across the settings, including explicit and non-explicit target mentions, TG+SD, and TG\&SD approaches, and across the datasets.
-Among the tested open LLMs, Mistral generates higher quality targets than Llama-3 in most settings.
-Comparing between the approaches, most models perform better in TG\&SD across both datasets, for explicit and non-explicit cases.
+Overall, GPT-4o produces targets of equal or higher quality than other tested proprietary models across the approaches, including explicit and non-explicit target mentions.
+Among the tested open LLMs, Mistral-large and Llama-3-70B outperform each other under different settings.